 The Peak Design Travel Backpack is my most used bag.
-Attention to detail is clear throughout the bag.
-It’s a sharp-looking bag, and its quality is evident.
+Attention to detail is evident throughout the bag.
+It’s a sharp-looking bag, and its quality is clear.
 I commend them on utilizing recycled plastic in construction that provides weatherproofing.
 You won’t look like a “budget backpacker” wearing the pack, and I can comfortably carry it in most environments.

 At $299, the bag is expensive.
-Then there is the weight; the backpack is loaded with features and durable materials, so it’s a little heavy.
-When that weight is combined with a non-vented back panel, it makes for a sweaty lower back in heat.
+Then there is the weight; the backpack has tons of features and utilizes durable materials, so it’s a little heavy.
+When that weight is with a non-vented back panel, it makes for a sweaty lower back in heat.